Ação Games: Growth

 With news about releases and tips on how to pass through stages in various games, the magazine had grown for about two years, along with the video game market in Brazil, and was published in Argentina under the name Action Games.
 When the editorial line began to favor one manufacturer over another, the quality began to be questioned.
 Aggressive competition only accentuated this situation, especially when, in 1994, the magazines Super Game and Game Power merged under the Editora Nova Cultural label and changed the market scenario.

+Decline

 The rise of the Internet and the rapid successive changes in the magazine's profile, which culminated in the creation of Frango (a character created by the editors, who always answered the readers' letters in a rude way and spoke ill of the magazine itself), had also contributed to the loss of space of the magazine until it stopped being published in January 2002 According to the last editorial, the magazine would cease to be monthly and would be released as special editions without basis.
 Only two such issues were released, both in 2003.